kevin3314/transformer_pas_analysis/README.md

 --bert-path /somewhere/NICT_BERT-base_JapaneseWikipedia_32K_BPE
 ```

-Don't care if many "sentence not found" messages are shown when processing kc.
+Don't care if many "sentence not found" messages are shown when processing KyotoCorpus.
-It is a natural result of splitting document.
+It is a natural result of splitting kc documents.

 ### Configuring Settings